magento/pwa-studio/packages/upward-spec/docs/basic-concepts.md

 These operations execute until all dependencies of the top-level `status`, `headers`, and `body` definitions are resolved.
   See [Resolvers][] for more information.

+### Execution scheduling and ordering

+Resolvers must execute only when needed.
+If a request handling cycle moves through [ConditionalResolver][] branches in a way that never requires a particular context value, then that context value must never be resolved during that execution cycle.

+Resolvers must execute as concurrently as possible.
+The maximum concurrency is left to the implementation.
+A compliant server detects when a Resolver uses a context value, and delays its execution until that context value becomes available, via [topological sorting][] of resolver execution.

+See [Execution scheduling strategies][] for an implementation example.

 ## Returning the response

 Eventually, the root context must have non-null values for its `status`, `header`, and `body` properties.